Inflation from entropy: Inflation from entropy

 and

-We have not studied perturbations for entropic quantum gravity and this analysis is based on background solutions.
-The results discussed here regarding CMB observables have to be approached with caution within this context.
-Further analysis is required to determine the value of observables conclusively and is left for future endeavors.\\
+The results discussed here regarding CMB observables is based on background dynamics.
+A comprehensive study of perturbations in entropic gravity is yet to be realized.
+Further analysis based on such a theory is required to determine the value of observables conclusively.
+This is beyond the scope of this work and is left for future endeavors.\\